osss12/COD-summer/README.md

 Stream_STT - uses Google Speech To Text API for speech to text translation.
            - The Streaming Speech To Text conversion has been implmented in this version.
 More Details can be found the 'Documentation.pdf' file.

+NOTE: add your api credentials in 'VoiceReorder' and 'Stream_STT' proejcts.